Dyplex/Python-Snek-Game/README.md

 Made for a college project!
 Everything in here is held together by duct tape and tears!
 Sorry in advance for the messy code ! - MaskMajor

-# What is "Python Snek Game" ?
+# What is "Python Snek Game" ? :thinking:
   A *simple* python game made in a week *(I think)* with a few cutsom features to make the gameplay more interesting !
 The game features a custom ranking system *(DMC inspired)* and le funny snake reactions to make everything more **ENTERTAINING** !
 And uh....unique?